Exploring picture postcards from lost times.

 Growing up in a big city almost anywhere in the world breeds a certain disinterest in the sky.

 Observing stars in the night sky just isn't something big city people do, or fill any part of their busy lives thinking about.
-So for most of my childhood, which was in a corner of big city, I never really developed a feel for the the night sky.
+So for most of my childhood, which was in a corner of a big city, I never really developed a feel for the night sky.
 There was a bookish understanding of stuff up there.
 Planets were things that existed in text books.
 The sun moved between imaginary lines of tropics in diagrams of geography lessons.
 A school teacher once mentioned that সপ্তর্ষি মণ্ডল (the Bengali name for the Big Dipper in the Indian sky culture) was a constellation which looked like a question mark if one looked north at the dead of the night.
 I only had a vague idea of where "north" was - thanks to a tiny little compass tucked away in a drawer in my grandfather's writing desk.
 We lived in a bungalow style home wth an open terrace.
 During warm summer nights, especially with power cuts which were frequent then, my parents and I sometimes went up there to catch a cool breeze.
 I have vague memories of seeing the moon.
 But trying to find a constellation at an unearthly hour was an adventure too far.
 I had no idea where or how to begin.
 Then there was in a monthly magazine a series titled কালপুরুষ ("Kalpurush") authored by a famous writer of the time.
 The title stood out as strange, mysterious and memorable in an awkward way.
 It literally translated to "temporal man".
 Though I had no idea what it really was about.
 I would later learn in the vedic constellation nomenclature, the name was a reference to Orion the hunter.
 But for that time, the universe lay perfectly hidden behind the everyday things we did in the pursuit of happiness.

 Temporal Man

 In the four decades that passed, my own pursuits took me to major cities in India (Delhi and Mumbai) and thereafter to the United States.
-And eventually I had the good fortune of moving to the suburbs of New Jersey where light pollution had not fully enveloped the night skies and life at night was not a mad rush to get ready for the next day of work.
+And eventually I had the good fortune of moving to the suburbs of New Jersey where light pollution had not fully enveloped the night skies yet, and life at night was not a mad rush to get ready for the next day of work.
 With books, and then phone apps as a guide, I slowly taught myself how to read the night sky.
 Armed with a digital SLR camera that I already had and a pair of astronomy binoculars which I bought, I started my journey into the world of backyard astronomy and astrophotography.
 These modest tools would become my magic wands to lift the veil of darkness.
 And one of my first adventures would involve chasing Orion.

 Into a Sea of Stars